-While most people are familiar with cavities, braces and root canals, there are many other different types of dental and oral maxillofacial procedures that people could benefit from.
-It is important to understand what these options are so that people can make educated decisions.
-One example of a commonly overlooked procedure is called a sinus lift.
+While most people are familiar with cavities, braces, and root canals, there are still many other different types of dental and oral, and maxillofacial procedures that people can benefit from.
+It's important to understand what those options are so people can make educated decisions.
+One of them is sinus lift.

-Over the last 15 years, more people are getting dental implants, making sinus lifts more common.
+Over the past 15 years, more and more people are getting dental implants, which has made sinus lifts more common.
 Do you need sinus lift surgery and have some unanswered questions?
-Well, we've got you covered with the answers to some of the most common questions about sinus lift surgery.
+Well, we've given you the answers to some of the most frequently asked questions about sinus lift surgery.

 What is a Sinus Lift Surgery?

-A sinus lift, aka sinus augmentation, is a surgery that makes it easier to place dental implants.
-Some people need dental implants but don't have enough bone support necessary for implants because of bone loss.
-A sinus lift can help as it increases the amount of bone in the upper jaw by adding bone to the space between your molars and premolars.
-To make room for the bone, the sinus membrane has to be moved upward or "lifted," which gives the surgery its name.
-A dental specialist like an oral maxillofacial surgeon or a periodontist usually handle sinus lifts。
+A sinus lift, also called sinus augmentation, is a surgery that makes dental implant placement easier.
+While people need dental implants but don't have enough bone support, a sinus lift can help to solve the bone loss problem, as it can increase the amount of bone in the upper jaw by adding bone to the space between the molars and premolars.
+In order to make room for the increasing bone, the sinus membrane has to be moved upward.
+That is why it is called 'sinus lift'.
+Usually, a dental specialist like an oral maxillofacial surgeon or a periodontist can handle sinus lifting.

-There are a few specific reasons why someone might need a dental sinus lift procedure.
-Examples include:
+There are a few specific reasons why someone might need a dental sinus lift.

-Not enough room to place an implant due to small jaw size
+- Not enough room to place an implant due to the small jaw size

-Anatomical considerations, such as location of sinuses, nerves, blood vessels and roots of adjacent teeth.
+- Anatomical considerations such as the location of sinuses, nerves, blood vessels, and the roots of adjacent teeth

 How is a Sinus Lift Performed?